Fillers: Questions to Ask Before Choosing an Injector

 Then there's the question of restraint.
 Do they recommend starting conservatively?
 Most experienced injectors do.
 It's easier to add than to take away.

-And yes, it's worth asking directly: How do you avoid the overfilled look?
+And yes, it's worth asking directly: how do you avoid the overfilled look?
 The answer will tell you a lot about their aesthetic philosophy.

 Most people don't want obvious work.
 They just don't always know how to ask for subtlety.
 This is how.